AuditOps/auditops-sdk/docs/providers/aws/getting-started.md

 - An AWS account
 - An IAM user (or an IAM Identity Center user) with the required permissions
+    - Feel free to use [training.itauditguy.com](https://training.itauditguy.com).
+Using this form creates an IAM user in the IT Audit Guy sandbox AWS account.
 - Python 3.11 or later

 ---